Biranavan-P/-Biranavan-P/README.md

 # Welcome to My Profile! 👋

 Hello, I'm Biranavan!
-I'm currently expanding my knowledge and skills by pursuing a Master of Science in Computer Science at the Technical University Berlin.
-Previously, I completed my Bachelor's degree with a specialization in Data Science, focusing primarily on Machine Learning.
+I'm on a journey of continual learning, currently pursuing a Master of Science in Computer Science at the Technical University Berlin.
+I hold a Bachelor's degree in Applied Computer Science with a specialization in Data Science from HTW Berlin, where I focused primarily on Machine Learning.

 ## 🎓 Education
 - **Master of Science in Computer Science** - Technical University Berlin
-- **Bachelor of Science (Specialization in Data Science)** - Focused on Machine Learning
+- **Bachelor of Science in Applied Computer Science** - Specialization in Data Science, HTW Berlin.
+Focused on Machine Learning.

 ## 🌟 Interests
-- Software Engineering
+- Software Engineering :computer:
-- Machine Learning & Data Science
+- Machine Learning & Data Science :chart_with_upwards_trend:

 ## 💼 Professional Certifications
-- Certified Cloud Practitioner
+- Certified Cloud Practitioner ☁️

 ## 🛠 Skills
 - **Programming Languages:** Java, JavaScript, Python, Scala, TypeScript